-Many disciplines undertake such strategies.
-Economic sciences24, sociology25, political science26, and law (most of them limited to criminal investigation27), among others, have
+Such strategies are undertaken by many disciplines.
+Economic sciences 6, sociology 7, political science 8, law (most of them limited to criminal investigation9), among others, have developed

-23 UMAÑA, C. (2017) Impunity: in the search of a socio-legal concept Elucidations from a State Crime case study.
+5 UMAÑA, C. (2017) Impunity: in the search of a socio-legal concept Elucidations from a State Crime case study.
 Ottawa, Canada.
 In https://dam-oclc.bac-lac.gc.ca/eng/8e2959f9-5f93-4d46-b3cb-5f811c08926c

-24"[E]conomists have used the concept of a "pattern," which is defined as a set of variables that are significantly associated.
+6"[E]conomists have used the concept of a "pattern," which is defined as a set of variables that are significantly associated.
 In this way, economists think of patterns of behavior as statements that must be translated into numerical measurements or statistical analysis, since these should serve as tools for making decisions about economic policies [...]
 [T]o test the existence of significant associations between variables (that is, to test the existence of patterns).
 One of the most widely used techniques is "cluster analysis."
 With this technique, cases are grouped according to the degree of similarity or difference that the variables have within a criminal group. [...]
 The important thing here is that the researcher can analyze data based on similarities or differences in the behavior of each variable within the criminal group.
 This allows, a posteriori, to identify which variables are most associated with youth violence."
-Superior Court of the Judicial District of Bogotá, Justice and Peace Chamber.
+(Superior Court of the Judicial District of Bogotá, Justice and Peace Chamber.
 Judgment of September 1, 2014.
 Rad.
 11001-22-52000-2014-00019-00 Internal Rad.
-2319, page 525.
+2319.
+Cundinamarca Block, page 525).

-25 "In sociological theory, it has been argued that patterns operate at the level of social, political, or economic structures that pursue a purpose, and not at the level of isolated individuals.
+7 " In sociological theory, it has been argued that patterns operate at the level of social, political, or economic structures that pursue a purpose, and not at the level of isolated individuals.
 This means that the social (class, ethnicity, or race), economic (money and possession of property), and political (ideological beliefs) roles of individuals operating in a coordinated manner within a structure must be identified [...]
 To identify the role that an individual occupies within the social structure, and to establish language codes, sociologists have opted for qualitative methodologies such as ethnography, in-depth interviews, and case studies."
 (Superior Court of the Judicial District of Bogotá, Justice and Peace Chamber.
 Judgment of September 1, 2014.
 Rad.
 11001-22-52000-2014-00019-00 Rad.
-Internal 2319, p.
+Internal 2319.
+Cundinamarca Block, p.
 535).

-26"The impossibility of determining laws in the political world (due to the complexity of the individual and the frequent changes in strategic situations at the national and international level), made a new current of political scientists and political economists reduce their scientific pretensions of formulating general laws, and instead, proposed the concept of patterns and causal mechanisms as a way of finding regularities in political phenomena. [...]
+8"The impossibility of determining laws in the political world (due to the complexity of the individual and the frequent changes in strategic situations at the national and international level), made a new current of political scientists and political economists reduce their scientific pretensions of formulating general laws, and instead, proposed the concept of patterns and causal mechanisms as a way of finding regularities in political phenomena. [...]
 In political science, several methodological strategies can be used to identify patterns of behavior.
 Elster, for example, recommends the use of comparative methods (comparative case studies), historiographical and statistical methods.
 Recently, the professor of sociology at the University of California, Charles Ragin, built a methodology that considered the issue of patterns and causal mechanisms, and which he named "Fuzzy Set Theory."
-This methodology has been used by political scientists due to the deficiency of regression models (univariate and multivariate) and the limitations of simple case studies when dealing with problems of multicausality."
+This different approaches for establishing patterns.
+These definitions, applied to human rights investigations, coincide in the objective of facilitating the determination of criminal involvement in the violations and the determination of relevant facts.